Simple Homemade Sanitizer

 This isn’t a good idea, because bleach can sometimes give way to “cork taint.”
 You’ll know it as an off odor and people will talk about it in different ways.
 If someone is says a wine is “corked,” or talks about TCA or 2,4,6-trichloroanisole they’re talking about a fault in wine that can be traced back to bad natural cork (or bleach!).

 You can’t go wrong by buying a commercial sanitizer like star san or idophor, but I make my own out of citric acid and potassium metabisulfite (K2S2O5).
-I just dissolve three tablespoons (about 45 ml) of citric acid and three tablespoons K2S2O5 in one gallon of water.
-It’s quick and easy, but it gives off a very strong odor so only do it in a well ventilated area (and if you’re allergic to sulfite, go with a commercial product).
+It’s simple, cheap, and effective.
+Just dissolve three tablespoons (about 45 ml) of citric acid and three tablespoons K2S2O5 in one gallon of water.
+It gives off a very strong odor so only do it in a well ventilated area (and if you’re allergic to sulfite, go with a commercial product).

-I got this recipe from Daniel Pambianchi’s Techniques in Home Winemaking, a great book on making wine from grapes.
+This recipe is from Daniel Pambianchi’s Techniques in Home Winemaking, a great book on making wine from grapes.
 He advises keeping it for only a few weeks because it becomes less effective over time.
 I believe the use of citric acid, which is optional and enhances the K2S2O5, and a long contact time of 15 minutes can extend it’s useful life to as much as six months.

 To use, immerse tubing, stoppers, airlocks, or whatever you want to sanitize for 15 minutes.
 Pour the unused sanitizer back into the glass jug and keep it tightly stoppered.
 Discard after six months.